• Skip to primary navigation

 View the largest collection of cherry blossom trees in the east at this week-long event in New Jersey!
 The festival features a bike race, fun run, a Family Day with free kid-friendly activities, and Bloomfest, featuring Japanese cultural demonstrations, live music, a crafter's marketplace, food, and more.

 Experience hanami (flower viewing) in a beautifully unique setting this spring!
-During Green-Wood Cemetery's cherry blossom festival you can stroll winding paths lined with blossoming trees, enjoy music and entertainment, taste sweet and savory Japanese treats, and more.
+During Green-Wood Cemetery's Buds and Blossoms Walk you can stroll winding paths lined with blossoming trees during this guided walk.

-Flushing Meadows Corona Park Cherry Blossom Festival (2024 Dates TBA)
+Flushing Meadows Corona Park Spring Cherry Blossom Walk (April 13, 2025)

 NYC Cherry Blossom Map